Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-10-26-Progress-Presentation-2.markdown

 ##Quick Recap

 * Our pipeline is almost complete
-  * we are now working on the final linking
+  * We are now working on the final linking (steady state microstructures)
-  * we have created a series of optimization and cross-validation (CV)
+  * We have created a series of optimization and cross-validation (CV)

 {{ page.horizontal }}
 ##Cross-Validation (CV)
 * To avoid overfitting we use leave-one-out CV
-* For each Leave-One-Out test
+* For each Leave-One-Out test, we measure
-  * $$r^2$$
+  * $$\r^2$$
   * Mean Squared Error (MSE)

 {{ page.horizontal }}
 ##Parameter Optimization
 * k-dimensional-grid parameter estimation using CV
-  * requires training each model hundreds of times
+  * Requires training each model hundreds of times
-  * finds approximately optimized parameters per model
+  * Finds approximately optimized parameters per model

 {{ page.horizontal }}